uias/Randient/README.md

 An enum of all the gradients from [uiGradients](https://uigradients.com) is generated every time that Randient is built.

-These are available as `UIGradient`s.
+These are available as an enum via `UIGradient`.

 ```swift
 let gradient = UIGradient.royalBlue